nairvish9299/shell/02_activities/assignments/assignment_instructions.md

     * Open a private window in your browser.
 Copy and paste the link to your pull request into the address bar.
 Make sure you can see your pull request properly.
 This helps the technical facilitator and learning support staff review your submission easily.

 Checklist:
-- [ ] Create a branch called `assignment`.
+- [X] Create a branch called `assignment`.
-- [ ] Ensure that your repository is public.
+- [X ] Ensure that your repository is public.
-- [ ] Review [the PR description guidelines](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md#guidelines-for-pull-request-descriptions) and adhere to them.
+- [X ] Review [the PR description guidelines](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md#guidelines-for-pull-request-descriptions) and adhere to them.
 - [ ] Verify that your link is accessible in a private browser window.